-Our employment law solicitors have represented many claimants and respondents at employment tribunals in unfair dismissal and discrimination claims.
+Our employment law solicitors represent claimants at employment tribunals in unfair dismissal and discrimination claims.

-Find out more information about how our employment lawyers can help with:
+More information about how our employment lawyers can help you: